cypress-io/cypress-docker-images/factory/README.md

 ### At build time

-Args can be passed to the docker build command with the `--build-arg` flag.
-Note: any value set via the command line will override the ARG value provided in the Dockerfile.
+`ARG` variables can be passed to the `docker build` command with the `--build-arg` flag.
+Note: any value set via the command line will override the default `ARG` variable value provided in the `Dockerfile`.

 Create a `Dockerfile` with the following content: